A look at the design, market and legacy of Victorian pottery

 Royal Dux majolica crane cane stand/vase

 Designer Alois Hampel is certainly the most well known of the sculptors who worked for Royal Dux during this time.
-A native of Duchcov, he worked at the factory for 55 years, beginning with an apprenticeship at the age of 14.
+A native of Duchcov, he worked at the factory for 55 years beginning with an apprenticeship at the age of 14.
 As chief modeler, he is responsible for much of the successful figural work created at the pottery in the first quarter of the Twentieth century.
-Under his hand many of the most elegant Art Nouveau figures produced by Royal Dux came to fruition for which the company won much acclaim.
-This success expanded their export market throughout Europe.
+Under his hand many of the most elegant Art Nouveau figures produced by Royal Dux came to fruition for which the company won much acclaim winning awards at the St. Louis World's Fair of 1904 and the Milan International Exhibition in 1906.
+This success expanded their export market throughout Europe., the United States and beyond.

 Alois Johann Hampel 1853-1924